 As a simple example, a customer life cycle may be broken up into 4 phases: introduction (first 30 days), adoption (30 to 90 days), retention (90-360 days), and renewal (each subsequent anniversary date).
 Milestones can be used to help communicate and segment your customers so that account management or marketing teams can tailor efforts to the appropriate audiences.
-In this example, the milestones for a new customer acquired on August 20, 2017 could look like:
+In this example, the milestones for a new customer acquired on August 20, 2017, could look like this:

 - Milestone 1: “Introduction Phase”, Due: September 20, 2017